icyphox/site/pages/blog/rop-on-arm.md

 assembly to follow along.
 I highly recommend [Azeria’s](https://twitter.com/fox0x01) series on [ARM Assembly Basics](https://azeria-labs.com/writing-arm-assembly-part-1/).
-Once you’re comfortable with it, proceed with the next bit---environment setup.
+Once you’re comfortable with it, proceed with the next bit -- environment setup.

 ## Setup

 Since we’re working with the ARM architecture, there are two options to go forth with:

-1. Emulate---head over to [qemu.org/download](https://www.qemu.org/download/) and install QEMU.
+1. Emulate -- head over to [qemu.org/download](https://www.qemu.org/download/) and install QEMU.
 And then download and extract the ARMv6 Debian Stretch image from one of the links [here](https://blahcat.github.io/qemu/).
 The scripts found inside should be self-explanatory.
 2. Use actual ARM hardware, like an RPi.